-md5sum: only one argument may be specified when using --checkmd5sum: only one argument may be specified when using --check
+md5sum: only one argument may be specified when using –check

 I burn CDs and DVDs for my Linux CD Mall website on a CentOS 4 machine and use md5sum checksums to ensure that the ISO images have downloaded correctly from the http or ftp server or via bittorrent.
 I store each ISO files's md5sum in a separate .md5 file and use the md5sum command's -c flag to check the contents are valid like so: